thib3113/ha-boks/documentation/EN/configuration.md

     *   **Input**: Enter your 6-character Boks unlock code (e.g., `1234AB`) in the "Master Code" field.
 Leave the "Credential" field empty.
     *   **Features Enabled**:
         *   **Boks Unlock**: Control the `lock` entity to open your Boks.
-        *   **Battery Level Sensor**: Monitor your Boks device's battery status.
+        *   **Battery Level Sensor**: Monitor your Boks device's battery status (battery data is only available after opening the door).
+Note: Battery entities may require an integration restart to appear.
         *   **Code Counts Sensor**: Monitor the number of Master, Standard, and Multi-use codes stored on your device.
         *   **Event Logging**: Receive basic operational events from your Boks (e.g., door opened/closed, valid/invalid code attempts) via the `event.<name>_logs` entity.
         *   **Todo List (Basic Functionality)**: A `todo.<name>_parcels` entity will be created.
 You can use it to track parcels (with descriptions), but you will need to manually manage (create and associate) any PIN codes.
 The integration will still attempt to validate and mark tasks as complete if it detects a manually associated code in its logs and emit `boks_parcel_completed` events.
+In "Degraded Mode" (when no Config Key is provided), parcel tracking is available without code generation.

 *   **2. Config Key or Master Key (Optional, Recommended for Advanced Features)**
     *   **Input**: In addition to your "Master Code," enter your **Configuration Key** (8 hex characters) or **Master Key** (64 hex characters) into the "Credential" field.